Ricardo Morales (Law & Order: LA): Return as a detective

 Morales coming back – grateful Lt.
 Gonzales pulled the strings to get him into Robbery-Homicide – on the job almost set a guilty rapist free with a coerced confession; although DDA Dekker managed to get the perpetrator to plead out to two counts of murder with no parole when it's discovered he was sending one of the victims – Don Alvin (Tim DeKay), a man he bound and gagged in his bathroom – messages from his cell.
 With that victory Morales asked Alvin out for a drink in which Alvin told him to go home to his family, leaving Morales pondering.

 In "East Pasadena"; skeletons are brought out of the closet when Morales shoots an armed suspect, which brings out he was involved in an officer involved shooting before in his police career as a detective, which might have played in him becoming a detective.
 He was evaluated by the police shrink, who told him he could return to duty.

 Tensions rise between Morales and Dekker in "Benedict Canyon" when it's discovered in open court that Morales and one of his old partners, Terry Briggs (Jeff Fahey) met in a bar and had drinks for over four hours, running a high tab - Briggs killing a successful Hollywood stylist, hired by the stylist's sister; which later Morales figured out.
-Briggs was murdered in prison, awaiting the resume of the trial.
+Briggs was murdered in prison, awaiting the resumption of the trial.
 Later over drinks, Dekker and Morales are back on solid ground; after Morales jokingly accepts an apology from Dekker.